-To tackle these key questions about intent and account identification in the current climate, we’ve pulled in Viral Bajaria, Chief Technology Officer at 6sense.
+We have good news.
+To answer these key questions about intent and account identification in a remote-working world, we’ve pulled in Viral Bajaria, Chief Technology Officer at 6sense.

-As greater numbers of people work from home, our patented Company Graph is analyzing new data and mapping new IP addresses to the appropriate work accounts.
-And sometimes, there is noise included in that data, like when more than one person is working from home using the same internet service to access different work accounts.
+A: Our patented Company Graph is always analyzing new data and maps new IP addresses to the appropriate work accounts.
+And sometimes, there’s noise included in that data, like when more than one person is working from home using the same internet service to access different work accounts.
 When this occurs, our Graph uses probability to select the appropriate account to map.

-The Graph continually adjusts to new inputs, learns new patterns, and filters out noise to ensure our customers maintain business continuity; it’s designed to quickly adapt to constantly changing signals under any circumstances.
-And we’re already seeing examples of the Graph adapting to more people working from home.
-For example, when we take a look at the San Francisco Bay Area, where working from home was prevalent prior to COVID-19, we have seen an increase in match rates even as more people are now working remotely.
+The Graph continually adjusts to new inputs, learns new patterns, and filters out noise to make sure our customers maintain business continuity; it’s designed to quickly adapt to constantly changing signals under any circumstances.
+A great example happened during the pandemic, when there was a sudden shift to working from home.
+When we took a look at the San Francisco Bay Area, where working from home was already common before COVID-19, we saw an increase in match rates as even more people started working remotely.

-A: The 6sense Company Graph is always learning and it’s now more critical than ever as work-from-home and hybrid arrangements have become more common over the past few years.
+A: The 6signal Graph is always learning, and it’s become more critical than ever as work-from-home and hybrid arrangements have become more common over the past few years.

-Q: How big of a factor is the use of VPNs in matching accounts?
-When people work from home, can 6sense match intent for people who are not on a VPN?
+Q: How big of a factor are VPNs in matching accounts?
+When people work from home, can 6sense match intent for people who aren’t on a VPN?

-A: While companies can and do use VPN for company resources, 6sense does not need someone to be on a VPN to match accounts.
+A: While companies can and do use VPN for company resources, 6sense doesn’t need someone to be on a VPN to match accounts.
 Since the early days of 6sense, we’ve mapped non-corporate locations to businesses, and as a result we have never lost a match test against a competitor.

 Even though many employees use a VPN to access company resources, most companies limit the types of activities routed through the VPN.
-If you access your company intranet, data center or cloud resources then that traffic is routed through VPN.
-But when you are browsing the internet for memes or the news, that traffic is not routed through the VPN to reduce the load on the VPN tunnel.
+If you access your company intranet, data center or cloud resources, then that traffic is routed through a VPN.
+But when you are browsing the internet for memes or the news, that traffic isn’t routed through the VPN to reduce the load on the VPN tunnel.

-If a user or company uses a Cloud VPN (hosted solution), 6sense tends to ignore these types of IP addresses, as they are difficult to verify and susceptible to deception, for example, they could be associated with a bot crawling the internet, and our Graph focuses instead, on more reliable data.
+If a user or company uses a Cloud VPN (hosted solution), 6sense tends to ignore these types of IP addresses, as they are difficult to verify and susceptible to deception — for example, they could be associated with a bot crawling the internet, and our 6signal Graph focuses instead on more reliable data.

-If you’d like to know who is currently in market for your solution, check out our free in-market demand report (no gimmicks, just value) here.
+If you’d like to know who’s currently in-market for your solution, check out our free in-market demand report (no gimmicks, just value).